 In Picture 3 on the tab are displayed the parameters both in case the host is made out of unleavened bread (assuming 20% of water) and in case it had absurdly been made completely out of pyrolytic carbon.
 In both cases magnetic field needed for diamagnetic levitation would be disproportionate and above all not evenly attainable in the rather broad open space area, typical of the case in question.
-Assuming that pyrolytic carbon nanopowders have been mixed to the host batter, the minimal necessary magnetic field would be around 10 Tesla, an exorbitant amount and certainly hard to obtain on an altar setting.
-Likewise, there is no evidence of such an attempt, since the upper host should have looked much darker than the lower one, which did not.
+Assuming that pyrolytic carbon nanopowders had been mixed to the host batter, the minimal necessary magnetic field would be around 10 Tesla, an exorbitant amount and certainly hard to obtain on an altar setting.
+Likewise, there is no evidence of such an attempt, since the upper host should have looked much darker than the lower one, which it did not.

 |Parameter||Unleavened bread||Pyrolytic carbon|

 |Density||0.3 g/cm^3||1.4 g/cm^3|